List of Hollyoaks characters introduced in 2017: Lily Drinkwell

+Shane Sweeney

-Shane SweeneyShane Sweeney, played by Lanre Malaolu, made his first appearance on 30 January 2017.
+Shane Sweeney, played by Lanre Malaolu, made his first appearance on 30 January 2017.
 The character and casting was announced on 9 January 2017.
 Shane is Prince (Malique Thompson-Dwyer) and Hunter McQueen's (Theo Graham) father, as well as Goldie McQueen's (Chelsee Healey) former partner.
 Shane comes to the village after being released from jail, and wants to reconcile with Goldie.
 Malaolu described Shane as a "wheeler-dealer" and "driven by money".
 He also said that Shane only "loves his family when it suits him."
 Prince and Hunter will be divided upon their father's return, with Prince welcoming him back, whereas Hunter is more wary and thinks that Shane is potentially scamming the family.
 Following a decision from Hollyoaks bosses, Shane was promoted to a regular character, but as Malaolu was unavailable, the role was recast to Michael Salami.
 Salami made his first appearance in the role on 9 May 2017.
 It was confirmed on 29 March 2018 that Salami would be departing the series, with his final scenes airing in the following day's episode.

 Shane revealed to Joel Dexter (Rory Douglas-Speed) that he knew about the drugs which Joel supplied to his aunt, Katy.
 After blackmailing Joel for a few weeks, Warren Fox (Jamie Lomas) became suspicious of Shane.
 Later, Shane and Sienna Blake (Anna Passey) faked a kidnapping in an attempt to hurt Warren.
 After the plan backfired, Shane fled Hollyoaks, once again leaving Goldie, Prince and Hunter behind.
 Shane held Joel and Cleo McQueen (Nadine Mulkerrin) hostage at a beach.
 Darren Osborne (Ashley Taylor Dawson) came to the rescue and Joel and Shane had a fight, with the two warring men falling down a sand dune.
 Joel survived, but Shane went missing, presumed dead.
 It is later revealed that Shane had a gun in September, after it was unearthed on the beach by Kathy Barnes (Sarah Jane Buckley).